YellowGreg/random-video/README.md

 ## Contribute
-- you can contribute if you want fork it and make some changes this is a little cool project i made thats all.
+- you can contribute if you want, just fork it and make some changes thats all, and this is alittle cool project i made thats all.